 The world is faced with many daunting environmental, security, economic and social issues.
 The best available data is required to analyze these issues and provide optimal solutions through evidence-based decision making.
-Having high quality geographical location information is a critical component of the necessary data needed to address global, national and local issues.
+Having high quality geographical location information is a critical component of the data needed to address global, national and local issues.
 Available and timely access to spatial information (terrestrial and marine related information, underwritten by accurate positioning) - knowing where people and assets are - is essential knowledge for making any informed decisions.
 Geospatial information is an enabling technology/infrastructure for modern society.
 It can be a unifying medium that links solutions to location.

 It has been said that over 80% of all decisions made by humans have a spatial element (Albaredes 1998).
 And, according to Frank, Raubal and van der Vlugt (2000): "...geographical information is used in making decisions that have a spatial element and consequently geographical information improves the decision making process."
 These data are inter-related and so are their locations (Tobler's First law of Geography (Tobler, 1970)) - "Everything is related to everything else, but near things are more related than distant things."
-Location technologies like GPS/GNSS and Geographic Information Systems (GIS) are critical to supporting analysis and evidence-based decision making using these location-based data.
+Location technologies like Remote Sensing, GPS/GNSS, Geographic Information Systems (GIS) and Cartography are critical to supporting analysis and evidence-based decision making using these location-based data.

-Spatial information and technologies are key tools in transformation of our relationships with our physical world (VSIS 2010).
+Spatial information and technologies are key tools in transformation of our relationships with our physical world.
 The 'spatial enablement' that these tools create can reshape our lives.
 The effective management and sharing of information across agency boundaries will result in information being used more efficiently and effectively.
-This will provide significant benefits, including reduced costs of information collection and management through streamlined collection, processing and storage; improved decision making for policy and business processes, resulting in more integrated planning and enhanced government service delivery; improved timeliness, consistency and quality of government responses -information will be easily accessible, relevant, accurate, and complete; improved accountability and transparency for citizens; reduced costs and added value for government through reusing existing information, sharing infrastructure and designing integrated, collaborative methods of delivering services; improved national and jurisdictional competitiveness; and improved national jurisdictional security.
+This will provide significant benefits, including reduced costs of information collection and management through streamlined collection, processing and storage; improved decision making for policy and business processes, resulting in more integrated planning and enhanced government service delivery; improved timeliness, consistency and quality of government responses -information will be easily accessible, relevant, accurate, and complete; improved accountability and transparency for citizens; reducing costs and adding value for government through reusing existing information, sharing infrastructure and designing integrated, collaborative methods of delivering services; improved national and jurisdictional competitiveness; and improved national jurisdictional security.
 For example, in different disciplines, accurate and timely geospatial information is paramount.
 There is a need to ensure that terrestrial and hydrographic geospatial information is available, usable, and underpinned by accurate positioning.
-In addition, using this information and producing mapping, charting, imagery and other means of representing the Earth.
+In addition, visualizing and analyzing this information supports evidenced based decision making.
+Therefore, producing mapping, charting, imagery and other means of representing the Earth, are critical to recognizing the environmental, security, economic and social benefits previously mentioned.